Essential Oils: Natures Best Insect Repellents

 Don’t let this happen to you this year – use your insect repellent essential oils and enjoy your time outdoors.
 Lord knows you deserve it – we’ve all spent more than enough time indoors this year due to COVID-19!

 Did you know, in some countries you may suffer more than just painful bites and stings; it may lead to serious or even life-threatening diseases?
 In areas of the U.S. for example, mosquitoes continue to infect people with West Nile virus which can cause fatal neurological diseases such as encephalitis.

-The Zika virus has been in the news lately and is of particular concern to pregnant mothers, since there is still no effective vaccine.
+The Zika virus has been in the news for many years now and is of particular concern to pregnant mothers, since there is still no effective vaccine.
 This virus is also transmitted by mosquitoes, and various agencies have issued travel warnings for pregnant women in countries where the disease is spreading.

 Even at a less life-threatening level, most of us find it difficult to enjoy that barbecued sausage-on-a-stick once we hear the familiar high pitched whizzing sound signalling an approaching squadron of gnats or mosquitoes.
 Just one mozzie checking out the inner workings of your ear is usually all it takes to make you lose all interest in the long-awaited alfresco event – despite all the tasty food and drink!

 But help is at hand because essential oils are of course, natures very own ‘insect repellents’.
 Plants produce essential oils specifically as a self defence mechanism against would-be predators.
 Tiny oil producing glands within the leaves evolved millions of years ago to prevent the plant from literally being eaten alive by insects, and it’s obviously been a highly effective strategy.